 May be required to move, load, and carry all materials and equipment necessary to complete all phases of assigned maintenance and construction projects.
 May be required to move any existing conditions that interfere with the flow of the project.
 When project is completed, work site must be left in a clean and orderly fashion.

-The Division of Facilities and Services encompasses seven units that are integral to the University's success.
-Each of our units employs talented and skilled workers whose jobs range from planning and managing construction of the institution's outstanding facilities to maintaining, protecting and improving the University's buildings and grounds.
+The Division of Facilities and Services encompasses two units that are integral to the University's success.
+Our units employ talented and skilled workers whose jobs range from maintaining, protecting and improving the University's buildings and grounds.
 Facilities and Services takes care of every aspect of WVU so that its employees, students and guests are safe and satisfied on campus.

 High school diploma and vocational training of up to 18 months beyond high school within the maintenance field or an equivalent combination of education and experience.